Reviews You Can Rely On

 How to Pick the Best Luggage for You

-The first step in finding a suitable piece of luggage is to consider the typical length of trips you take and how many clothes you wear in a day.
-Buying the biggest bag you can find will ensure that you never run out of space, but keep in mind that bringing an oversized bag can become a hassle to an otherwise great vacation or trip, especially if you're changing hotels often or taking public transportation after your flight.
+Keep in mind that bigger isn't always better.
+Buying the biggest bag you can find will ensure you never run out of space, but bringing an oversized bag can be a hassle on an otherwise great vacation or trip, especially if you're changing hotels often or taking public transportation after your flight.
 It's also important to consider weight restrictions, as the larger your bag, the more likely you are to exceed the allowable weight.
 We prefer to travel with the smallest bag that will hold all of our necessities, and if you're only going for a quick weekend trip, we highly recommend skipping baggage claim and traveling with just a carry-on.

 When deciding on luggage, a hardshell will provide increased durability and resistance to impacts.
 If you plan on checking your bag, a hard shell will provide extra peace of mind when it's not in your possession.
 However, softshell bags are often lighter weight and have greater capacities on average, especially when you factor in the external pockets.
 If you go to any airport, hardshells are overwhelmingly more common, but ultimately, the items you travel with and the type of travel will dictate what style is best for your needs.